danthedeckie/streetsign/README.md

 - Does it have time restrictions which are in the way?
 - Is it published?
 - Does the output screen have the correct feeds selected?
-- Try refreshing the output screen...
+- Try refreshing the output screen (this shouldn't need to happen, but hey, it's currently work in progress)